zephirefaith/courage/it_s_her.md

 Alone
 No one waits at home
 For her to get back
-And lovers, she has never known
+And lovers she has never known

 A detached observer
 A hypnotist
 A savior